fuxkTxco/Discord-Self-Bot/README.md

 A Self-Bot that uses discord's private API, and the actions accessible within it.
 FOR RESEARCH PURPOSES ONLY.

 # Installation
--Any Python compiler is recommended.
+- Any Python compiler is recommended.
--Please refer to the 'requirements.txt' file to get the specific dependencies needed.
+- Please refer to the 'requirements.txt' file to instal the specific dependencies needed.

 # Key Features
 - Custom Command options.